Table of Contents

 A college minor, sometimes referred to as a “mini major,” is a group of courses you take in a certain discipline.
 Minors in college can complement your chosen college major or be totally unrelated.

 While most colleges don’t require a student to declare a minor, some do.
-Schools may have a definitive criteria about your choice of minor.
+Schools may have a definitive criterion for your choice of minor.
 For instance, you may not be able to pursue a minor in the same department as your major.

-For the most part a college minor is voluntary, and a student may not feel it’s important enough to take on the additional coursework in addition to their main area of study.
-Instead, they may want to have complete freedom to use those class credits for electives that may not be as labor intensive.
+For the most part, a college minor is voluntary, and a student may not feel it’s important enough to take on the additional coursework alongside their main area of study.
+Instead, they may want to have complete freedom to use those class credits for electives that may not be as labor-intensive.

 Differences Between a Major and Minor

-When you’re finally awarded your college diploma, it will be for your major, not your minor.
+When you finally earn your college diploma, it will be for your major, not your minor.
 That’s because a college minor is typically considered optional and not a requirement for your core curriculum.
-Even if your school is one that does require you to choose a minor, it won’t be reflected on your degree unless your school is one with an exception to that rule.
-However, it will most likely be included in your college transcript.
+Even if your school does require you to choose a minor, it won’t be reflected on your degree unless your school is one of the exceptions to that rule.
+However, it will most likely appear on your college transcript.

 Another key distinction between a college major and a minor is the amount of coursework you have to complete and how much it counts toward your final credits.
 Depending on your school, a major will make up one-third to one-half of the school’s credits needed to graduate, which is typically 120 credits for a four-year program.

 In general, a college major will require you to complete at least 10 courses compared to five to seven classes for a minor.
-A minor typically requires anywhere between 16 and 30 credits.
+A minor typically requires 16 to 30 credits.

 Recommended: Credit Hours: What Are They & Why They Matter